markroche92/Behavioural-Cloning-Udacity-Project---Python/README.md

 This lab requires:

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

-The lab enviroment can be created with CarND Term1 Starter Kit.
-Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 The following resources can be found in this github repository:
 * drive.py